GRAAL-Research/deepparse/docs/source/cli.rst

 CLI
 ===

-You can use our CLI to parsed addresses directly from the command line, retrain a parsing model or download a pretrained model.
+You can use our CLI to parse addresses directly from the command line, retrain a parsing model or download a pretrained model.

 Parse